 Roth 403(b) vs. Roth IRA

-The ability to contribute income to a 403(b) is a valuable employee benefit.
-The trick is a) choosing an amount for your elective deferrals that will help you save enough for retirement and b) choosing a low-fee vehicle for your contributions.
-Happy saving!
+The ability to contribute income to a 403(b) is a valuable employee benefit available to some public employees.
+The trick is a) choosing an amount for your elective deferrals that will help you save enough for retirement and b) choosing a low-fee investment vehicle for your contributions.

 Photo credit: ©iStock.com/CatLane, ©iStock.com/Mlenny, ©iStock.com/AndreyPopov